-The District was created pursuant to an election held on May 9, 2009 dividing Kendall County Water Control and Improvement District No. 2 ("KC WCID 2") into KC WCID 2 and the District.
+On December 10, 2019, Kendall County Water Control and Improvement District No. 3 adopted an order providing for the division of the district into two districts including Kendall County Water Control and Improvement District No. 3A (the "District") and Kendall County Water Control and Improvement District No. 3B.
+The creation of the District was confirmed by an election held May 2, 2020.
 The rights, powers, privileges, authority and functions of the District are established by the general laws of the State of Texas pertaining to municipal utility districts, including particularly Chapters 49 and 51, Texas Water Code, as amended.
 The District is subject to the continuing supervision of the Texas Commission on Environmental Quality.
-The District is empowered, among other things, to purchase, construct, operate and maintain all works, improvements, facilities and plants necessary for the supply of water; the collection, transportation and treatment of wastewater, and the control and diversion of storm water.
-The District may also provide solid waste collection and disposal service and operate, maintain and construct recreational facilities.
-The District may operate and maintain a fire department, independently or with one or more conservation and reclamation districts, if approved by the District's voters and the Commission.
-The District has obtained approval from voters and the Commission to operate a fire department but does not currently do so.
+The District is empowered, among other things, to purchase, construct, operate and maintain all works, improvements, facilities and plants necessary for the supply of water; the collection, transportation and treatment of wastewater; the control and diversion of storm water; and roads.
 The District is governed by a Board of Directors consisting of five individuals who are residents or owners of property within the District and are elected by voters within the District.
-The District held its organizational meeting on August 12, 2010.